-In my opinion, if you were to read only one book about finance, it would have to be “A Random Walk Down Wall Street: The Time-Tested Strategy for Successful Investing” by Burton G. Malkiel.
-Malkiel’s book (now in its 11th edition) provides a compelling argument in favor of efficient markets theory and investing in (passively managed) index funds.
+If you were to read only one book about finance, it would have to be “A Random Walk Down Wall Street: The Time-Tested Strategy for Successful Investing” by Burton G. Malkiel.
+Malkiel’s book (now in its 12th edition) provides a compelling argument in favor of efficient markets theory and investing in (passively managed) index funds.

-Efficient market theory implies that stock prices follow a random walk.
-These ideas were originally conceived of by Professors Paul Samuelson and Eugene Fama in the 1960’s, and subsequently popularized by folks like Professor Malkiel.
+The efficient market theory implies that stock prices follow a random walk.
+These ideas were originally conceived of by Professors Paul Samuelson and Eugene Fama in the 1960s, and subsequently popularized by folks like Professor Malkiel.
 In Finance 4366, we rely extensively upon the notion that prices of speculative assets (e.g., stocks, bonds, commodities, foreign exchange, etc.) follow random walks as we consider the technical details associated with pricing and hedging risk using financial derivatives.